What should I know about hiring in Latvia?

 The father of a newborn kid in Latvia is now entitled to up to 10 days of paid leave, which he may take at any time within the first 6 months after the birth of his child.

 Each employee is entitled to take up to 15 months off work following the birth or adoption of a child until the child turns 8.
 It may be granted all at once or in installments.
 Both parents are eligible for leave time to care for their children.

 What are the minimum vacation days?

 You’re eligible for paid vacation if you’ve worked for the same company for at least 6 months.
 The minimum time an employee may be absent without pay is 20 days.
-Annual paid leave in the current year may be granted in instalments, with the employee’s and the employer’s agreement, but no instalment of vacation shall be less than two consecutive weeks.
+Annual paid leave in the current year may be granted in installments, with the employee’s and the employer’s agreement, but no installment of vacation shall be less than two consecutive weeks.